UniversalAptronym/Hearth-Box/Instructions/Nextcloud_Setup.md

 <img src="../Media_Repository/Nextcloud_Install_5.png" alt="Nextcloud installation 5" title="Nextcloud installation 5" width="40%"/> <img src="../Media_Repository/Nextcloud_Install_6.png" alt="Nextcloud installation 6" title="Nextcloud installation 6" width="40%"/>
 <img src="../Media_Repository/Nextcloud_Install_7.png" alt="Nextcloud installation 7" title="Nextcloud installation 7" width="40%"/> <img src="../Media_Repository/Nextcloud_Install_8.png" alt="Nextcloud installation 8" title="Nextcloud installation 8" width="40%"/>

-8. First we will add two settings.
+8. First you will add two settings.
 Normally Nextcloud is excessively careful with how it handles files, which is useful for a professional company server, but not useful for personal use.
 Adding these settings turns that off.

 Copy the text below (including the empty line) by selecting it and pressing `ctrl+c`.
 Now return to the `config.php` file from the previous step.
 Move your cursor, using `mouse clicks` or the `arrows keys`, to be immediately after the very last comma of the file.
 Now press `ctrl+v` to paste the copied code.
 It should now look like the images below.